MicrosoftDocs/cpp-docs/docs/cpp/initializing-classes-and-structs-without-constructors-cpp.md

 return { 4.5 };
 ```

+In **/std:c++17** mode, the rules for empty brace initialization are slightly more restrictive.
+See [Derived constructors and extended aggregate initialization](constructors-cpp.md#extended_aggregate).

 ## initializer_list constructors

 The [initializer_list Class](../standard-library/initializer-list-class.md) represents a list of objects of a specified type that can be used in a constructor, and in other contexts.
 You can construct an initializer_list by using brace initialization: